Partnership to End Addiction Policy on Promoting Objectivity in Research/Investigators’ Conflicts of Interest (42 CFR Part 50, Subpart F)

 In either event, a written agreement will be entered into with the subrecipient institution and contain all items required by the FCOI Regulations [§50.604(c)] to ensure reporting by the Partnership to the PHS of any subrecipient investigator FCOIs in a timely manner, i.e., prior to the expenditure of funds or within sixty (60) days of any subsequently identified FCOI.

 I. Public Accessibility Requirements

-Prior to expending any funds under a PHS-funded grant or cooperative agreement, Partnership to End Addiction shall ensure public accessibility to information concerning an FCOI held by a senior/key personnel member by providing a written response to any written request, such response to be postmarked or dated (if replying by electronic means) within five (5) business days of the receipt of the written request.
+Prior to expending any funds under a PHS-funded grant or cooperative agreement, the Partnership shall ensure public accessibility to information concerning a FCOI held by a senior/key personnel by providing a written response to any written request, such response to be postmarked or dated (if replying by electronic means) within five (5) business days of the receipt of the written request.
 Such information shall consist of that required to be provided under the FCOI Regulations [§50.605(a)(5)(ii), (iii)], shall be updated at least annually and within 60 days of the receipt or identification of information concerning an additional significant financial interest, and shall remain available for three years from the date the information was most recently updated.

 J. Additional Information

 The Partnership may be asked to provide records related to this FCOI Policy, including disclosure forms, to the Department of Health and Human Services or other federal agencies or entities.
 The Partnership will provide the requested information and make any other disclosures necessary to comply with this FCOI Policy or as required by law.
 Such records may be requested and provided whether or not the disclosure resulted in a determination that a FCOI existed.